tonywu6/mdbookkit/docs/src/rustdoc-links/naming-items.md

   >
   > [`u8`], [`assert!`], [`Option`], [`IntoFuture::Output`]

-- From `std`, by specifying their paths, for example:
+- Items from `std`, by specifying their paths, for example:

   > ```md
   > - [`std::net::UdpSocket`]